 Like many multiplayer games out there, Valorant has a casual mode, but its competitive mode is the one that’ll really get you going.
-If you’ve mastered Raze or want to show off your Reyna skills against some like minded individuals, then competitive is the place to start.
+If you’ve mastered Raze or want to show off your Reyna skills against some like minded individuals, then ranked is the place to start.

 With a tiered ranking system that rewards proper team play above all else, Valorant’s ranked mode will bring out the best in you and your teammates.
 So, without further ado, here’s everything we know about Valorant ranked, like what ranks there are, how it all works, and how you can climb all the way to Radiant.